Sexual Harassment Disciplinary Training in Tennessee

 Why Employers Choose Disciplinary Counseling Over Termination

 Firing is not always the best alternative.
 It can be very expensive, legally risky, and disruptive.
-Counseling is a show of intent by an employer to correct behavior, a step to reject behavior-qualified correction and prevent its recurrence.
-Counseling then creates a paper trail that may protect the company from future liability.
+Counseling demonstrates an employer’s intent to correct behavior, helps prevent its recurrence, and creates a paper trail that may protect the company from future liability.

-In Tennessee, “prompt and appropriate remedial measures” must be taken in response to that form of action, as expected by state and federal courts, which usually require a clear employer response upon harassment complaints.
+In Tennessee, “prompt and appropriate remedial measures” must be taken in response to harassment, as expected by state and federal courts, which generally require a clear employer response to complaints.

 Tennessee Workplace Misconduct Updates